Topological arguments for Kolmogorov complexity: Combination with Muchnik's technique

-This mapping is ``continuous'' (neighbor points mapped into points at distance $O(1)$).
-Consider the path $U$--$V$--$W$--$X_1$--$X_2$--$Y$--$Z$--$U$ that goes counterclockwise around the pentagon on Fig.~\ref{fig-hexagon}.
-We will show that the image path will go clockwise (with logarithmic precision) around the hexagon $U'$--$V'$--$W'$--$X'$--$Y'$--$Z'$--$U'$ on Fig.~\ref{fig-hexagon}.
+This mapping is ``continuous'' (neighbor points are mapped into points at distance $O(1)$).
+Consider the path $U$--$V$--$W$--$X_1$--$X_2$--$Y$--$Z$--$U$ that goes counterclockwise around the pentagon on Fig.~\ref{fig-hexagon} (left).
+We will show that the image path will (with logarithmic precision) go clockwise around the hexagon $U'$--$V'$--$W'$--$X'$--$Y'$--$Z'$--$U'$ on Fig.~\ref{fig-hexagon} (right).
 This path makes a turn around the point $(\alpha,\beta)$.
-Hence, point $(\alpha,\beta)$ (more precisely, some point in $O(1)$-neighborhood of $(\alpha,\beta)$) has a pre-image $(l,m)$ in the rectangle $[0,\KS(x)]\times[0,\KS(y)]$.
+Hence, point $(\alpha,\beta)$ (more precisely, some point in $O(1)$-neighborhood of $(\alpha,\beta)$) has a preimage $(l,m)$ in the rectangle $[0,\KS(a)]\times[0,\KS(b)]$.